Minister Lecce to make an announcement Monday

 -

-A 21-year-old man has been sent to hospital following a stabbing in Cambridge Sunday night.
+One person has been seriously hurt after a reported shooting in Kitchener Sunday night.

 -